Dolní Žandov: Sights

 The main landmark of Dolní Žandov is the Church of Saint Michael.
 The originally Gothic building was rebuilt in the Baroque style in 1682.

 In Podlesí is the Chapel of the Virgin Mary.
-The half-timbered chapel was built in 1931–1932 on the site of a burned chapel from the 17th century.
+This half-timbered chapel was built in 1931–1932 on the site of a burned chapel from the 17th century.
 It is a pilgrimage site.

 The village of Salajna is protected as a village monument zone for its preserved examples of folk architecture typical for this region.
 An important monument of folk architecture is the watermill in Salajna.
 It was founded in the 17th century.
 The current appearance of the buildings with the half-timbered gables dates from the second half of the 18th century.